Road resurfacing

 What if I have an allergy?

 If you are allergic to petroleum-based products such as bitumen, kerosene and diesel, please speak with our contractor.
 They will be able to give you more information about the exact timing and nature of the work near your property.
-You can close your windows and stay inside or consider being elsewhere while the work is undertaken.
+You can close your windows and stay inside or consider being elsewhere while the vital work is undertaken.

 How will this affect my pets?